 If another party’s negligence caused the crash, you may be entitled to compensation for:

 - Medical Expenses: Current and future costs, including hospital bills, surgeries, medications, and therapy.
+Your insurance coverage may determine which expenses are paid and what limits apply.

 - Lost Wages: Income lost from time off work, plus reduced earning capacity if injuries impact your long-term ability to work.

 - Pain and Suffering: Financial recovery for physical discomfort, emotional trauma, and reduced quality of life.
+Some accidents may result in permanent disability, which can significantly impact your quality of life and future earning capacity.

 - Property Damage: Costs to repair or replace your vehicle and other damaged property.